MarcelMeurer/WVD-Hydra/README.md

 ## Get help
 If you are not familiar with the first configuration and creating a service principal in Azure, write us a mail to give you free support: [info@itprocloud.com](mailto:info@itprocloud.com)

+## Possible Rollout issues
+We got some feedback that, in very few situations, the rollout of new hosts (v1.0.7.3 and higher) is not working.
+No error message is shown on the host list, and no new host is shown.
+We are investigating this issue.
+If you are running into this issue, perform the following steps:
+- Download the log file and send it to support@itprocloud.com; Roboter icon in the top right corner -> Download log file
+- Update to the newest version; Roboter icon in the top right corner -> Update Engine

+If the issue comes back, please download and send the log file again; the newer versions have an improved logging
+- To bring the functionality back: Restart the engine: Roboter icon in the top right corner -> Restart Engine

 ## Features
 - Multi-tenancy
 - [Azure Stack HCI support](azure-stack-hci.md)